 While collecting these resources, I have made sure that each resource is of high quality, and aligned with the latest edition of the PMBOK Guide.
 I have also found some blogs and forums which are almost dead with no activity on their portal, so I have discarded these resources.

 My intention is not to provide you with hundreds of resources and leave you puzzled in deciding which one is good and which one is not.
-It will waste your time and may demoralize you.
 My intention is to provide resources which are more than enough for you to pass the exam.
-Therefore, stick to these high quality resources, and focus your strength on studying and pass the exam.
+Therefore, stick to these high-quality resources, and focus your strength on studying and pass the exam.

 Okay, let’s get started.